xiaoyu-wu/page/bills.markdown

 Security-focused legislation includes HB1170, which mandates transportation security threat analysis.
 This could lead to increased surveillance and screening of Chinese travelers and workers in the transportation sector.
 SB1348 establishes a committee specifically focused on potential conflicts with China, which could result in heightened scrutiny of Chinese-American businesses and individuals connected to Chinese infrastructure projects.

 HB1451 requires foreign agent registration disclosure for lobbyists, which could affect Chinese individuals or organizations involved in lobbying activities.
-HB2241 specifically restricts certain Chinese-manufactured firearms, though its primary impact is on weapon availability rather than the Chinese community directly.
+HB2241 specifically restricts certain Chinese-manufactured firearms, including specific models like AK47 and AKS, though its primary impact is on weapon availability rather than the Chinese community directly.

 Most notably, SB1349 creates criminal offenses for transnational repression, which could significantly impact Chinese nationals in the US.
 This bill specifically addresses concerns about foreign government agents engaging in harassment or surveillance, activities that have been associated with Chinese government efforts to influence overseas Chinese communities.